traceopt-ai/traceml/docs/use-with-wandb-mlflow.md

 A common setup looks like this:

-- Hugging Face / Lightning / PyTorch loop for training
+- Hugging Face, Lightning, or a normal PyTorch loop for training
 - W&B or MLflow for experiment tracking
 - TraceML for bottleneck diagnosis during runs and end-of-run summaries